gravitational/careers/challenges/frontend/challenge.md

 To help you out, we’ve composed a list of things that previously resulted in a no-pass from the interview team:

 * Scope creep.
 Candidates have tried to implement too much and ran out of time.
+   * Avoid implementing an overly complex solution just to show that you are capable of writing a complex feature.
+Instead, if you think something could be made more complex in a full-fledged app, leave a comment about it and move on with a solution which solves the problem at hand.
+   * For example, there is no need to implement a pluggable auth system which in the future would let you easily switch between different auth methods.
+It is better to focus on implementing a single auth method.
 * Avoid using unnecessary 3rd party dependencies.
 * Error handling.
 We pay extra attention to error handling.
 Make sure that they are properly handled and not ignored.